taherahmadi/WCS/README.md

   the list has 2 elements:

   * the first element is the type of the message
-  * the second element is the tag that should be an unique arbitary string for each message type
+  * the second element is the tag that should be an unique arbitrary string for each message type